 Political support across all levels of government will play a critical role in achieving this outcome.
 Recent state administrations have provided tremendous support.
 Jurisdictions and federal agencies have also coordinated their land conservation priorities, culminating in a shared conservation goal for all involved.

 Land conservation faces attitudinal challenges.
 Because attitudes toward land conservation vary, approaches to education, engagement, policy and advocacy must be tailored toward local needs and opportunities.
 Shifting demographics will also make it necessary to reach out to young people, urban populations and underrepresented groups not traditionally engaged in land conservation.

 A changing climate places ecologically and culturally significant places at risk.
 Changing temperatures and precipitation patterns force us to plan for changing species and habitat migration patterns.
 Sea level rise threatens the viability of coastal and low-elevation parcels for protection and therefore existing and prospective conservation easements.
-And a number of climate change impacts require the creation of resiliency and disaster management plans for conserved lands, with current landowners absorbing new cost and management responsibilities.
-Land protection is complicated by a changing climate.
-But it is also one of the many tools that can offset the impacts of climate change.
+Several climate change impacts require the creation of resiliency and disaster management plans for conserved lands, with current landowners absorbing new cost and management responsibilities.
+Land protection is complicated by a changing climate, but it is also one of the many tools that can offset the impacts of climate change.
 Protected shorelines, in particular, can mitigate rising tides and allow the surrounding ecosystem to adapt to changes in the coastline.